 Let’s review the factors that affect the average wrongful death settlement.

 First and foremost, it is essential to understand that there is no “average” settlement for wrongful death.
 Every case is different, bringing with it unique facts and circumstances.

-The types of damages available for wrongful death vary a lot from state to state.
-Depending on the issues surrounding the case, a wrongful death settlement can range from thousands to millions of dollars.
+The types of damages available for these types of cases vary a lot from state to state.
+Depending on the issues surrounding the case, a settlement can range from thousands to millions of dollars.